-Day Trips: Unveiling the Legacy of Norman Rockwell in The Berkshires
+Unveiling the Legacy of Norman Rockwell in The Berkshires

-Day Trips: Unveiling the Legacy of Norman Rockwell in The Berkshires
+Unveiling the Legacy of Norman Rockwell in The Berkshires

 I was raised in a three-family home, surrounded by a very middle-class environment with two loving parents who were both accomplished artists.
 My mother, a hairdresser with a passion for art and music, and my father, a chef.
 I have fond memories of spending warm summer days outside at our picnic table with my mother, watching her draw.
 I followed suit, often sketching storefronts (and going through several bottles of white-out in the process, much to my father's dismay).
 This upbringing instilled in me a deep appreciation for artists, as my mother would often recount her visits to various art museums during her own childhood.
 As I entered adulthood, I continued this tradition and found myself captivated by the works of different artists and illustrators.
 One such artist was Norman Rockwell, whose museum in the scenic Berkshire Mountains of Western Massachusetts pays tribute to his life and artistry.
-The museum showcases his iconic pieces and evolving artistic vision, making it a must-visit destination in the region, within an hour drive of Albany, NY and Springfield, MA.
+The museum showcases his iconic pieces and evolving artistic vision, making it a nice road trip destination in the region, within an hour drive of Albany, NY and Springfield, MA.

 I arrived just in time for the opening of the museum, which happened to be a sunny Monday morning.
 Stepping inside, you are immediately welcomed by a magnificent, well-lit atrium.
 After checking in at the admission desk, I was able to enter for free with my NARM membership, but I decided to enhance my experience with a gallery tour for an additional $10.
 The lower gallery was my first stop, where a collection of his paintings awaited me.
 From there, I proceeded into another room featuring a looped introductory film that highlighted his famous Saturday Evening Post covers.
 Surrounding me in this room, I found interactive exhibits showcasing family albums, his creative process, sources of inspiration, and other aspects that showcased the connection between cultural events and his Saturday Evening Post covers.
 I was particularly fascinated by the detailed explanations of his well-known paintings, such as "Girl with Black Eye".